collamaf/SimCMOS/README.md

 ## GEOMETRY
-- Extended Sr Source ending at Z=0
+- Extended  Source ending at Z=0
 - Cu collimator on top of Sr source (toggleble)
 - CMOS Detector starting at Z offset (Z distance is from source surface to possible resin in case of sensor 1, or up to the sensor in case of sensor 2, even if with filter)
 - Sensor resin filter in contact with CMOS (towards source)